davlo199/MDFHPCode/README.md

 ## Data Files
 Two .csv files contain the data used from Japan and the Middle America Trench within the "data" directory.
 These are available publicly from [USGS quake search](https://earthquake.usgs.gov/earthquakes/search/).
 For convenience they are provided here.
 The Japan data set is contained in the file "Japan.csv" and the Middle America Trench data set is contained in the file "MAT7623.csv".
+Data cleaning is done at the start of the scripts when the data is read in, for example lines 5-21 in "ETASTimeFit.R".

 ## Slurm parallelisation

 The scripts in code/slurm_parallel are only required for using the batch array parallelisation in the following MATLAB functions.
-If a parallel computer is unavailable simply set "PAR=0" for serial computing.
+If a parallel computer is unavailable simply set "PAR=0" for serial computing in all of the input files.

 ## Parameter Estimation
 Scripts for parameter estimation are contained in the "code/ParamEst" directory.

 Parameter estimation for the MDFHP model is performed by using the "MDFHIntensityNewSum.m" function.
-Estimating the parameters for Japan or Middle America Trench data sets was done in two stages.
+Estimating the parameters for the Japan or Middle America Trench data sets was done in two stages.
 First use the input files being "EstJapan.m" or "EstMAT.m" respectively with the tolerances in line 172 of "MDFHIntensityNewSum.m" set to 1e-3.
 We then use the rough minima again, with the tolerances in line 172 set to 1e-6, and change the input file values ``PAR=0; Nrand=1;`` and
 MANx0 equal to the transformed output of the first step (i.e. the unconstrained optimised parameter values which is the variable "TransEst") to save computation time.
-Alternatively, the code as presented in this repository will return the more accurate minima although the computational expense is greatly increased.
+Alternatively, the code as presented in this repository will return the more accurate minima although the computational expense is greatly increased (all estimation for the MDFHP is computationally infeasible on a desktop computer).

-Estimation the ETAS model's parameter was done using "ETASTimeFit.R" and follows D. Harte closely in their cited guide.
+Estimation of the ETAS model's parameter was done using "ETASTimeFit.R" and follows D. Harte closely in their cited guide.
-To run it enter in the information in the input_files for the Japan or Middle America Trench data sets verbatim (specifically, "dataname", "M0", "A" and "B").
-Due to instabilities in the numerical optimisation some models are clearly wrong.
+To run it enter in the information in the input_files for the Japan or Middle America Trench data sets verbatim (specifically, ``dataname``, ``M0``, ``A`` and ``B``).
+Due to instabilities in the numerical optimisation, due to poor initial values, some models are clearly wrong.
 We select the best model as the one with the greatest log-likelihood and such that $\tau_{N(T)}\approx N(T)$ which is suggestive of the model being fit correctly.

 Estimation of the truncated exponential parameter estimates is done by using the "TruncatedExp.m" script using the same input files as for the "MDFHIntensityNewSum.m" function.
 For the ETAS model
 ``Nband=1; Magvec=[10,M0];``